HuiXu-RS/IR-sounder-spectral-gap-filling/IASI/read_me.txt

      P: is the IASI gap channel prediction coefficients (2060 in col * 8461 in row)
      C: is the constant of the IASI SW gap channels (2060)
      CH: has 1 values which is 2060 representing the number of gap channels in SW [2760.625~3275.0] spectral regions respectively.
+Usage:
+directly use the IASI measured channel radiances (8461, Ndata) multiple(matrix multiple) IASI gap channel prediction coefficients P and plus the constant C in each gap channels
+    IASI_RAD(gap) = IASI_RAD(measure) ## P + C

 It has to be noted that this is an preliminary coefficient file which are supposed only to be used under clearsky, ocean only and nighttime.
   To uncompress the IASI spectral gap filling coefficients, please make sure all the following files are in the same directory:
         iasi_fs.GapexdCoeff.zip (uncompress this file),
         iasi_fs.GapexdCoeff.z01